Copacabana Municipality, La Paz

 Copacabana Municipality is the first municipal section of the Manco Kapac Province in the La Paz Department, Bolivia.
 Its capital is Copacabana.

 Isla del Sol (Island of the Sun) and Chelleca island are situated within the municipality.

 Subdivision

-The municipality is divided into three cantons.
+The municipality was formerly, before the abolition of Bolivian cantons in 2009, divided into three cantons.

 The people

 The people are predominantly indigenous citizens of Aymaran descent.